 - promote a sense of belonging and self-esteem through being involved in a community of users.

-The MusE Handbook it will offer a broad theoretical background, as well as practical information aimed at understanding resilience and how to develop it in young students, as well as how to use music as a powerful tool to promote resilience, inclusion and communication.
-The manual will be divided into different sections where different types of information and activities will be provided.
+The MusE Handbook offer a broad theoretical background, as well as practical information aimed at understanding resilience and how to develop it in young students, as well as how to use music as a powerful tool to promote resilience, inclusion and communication.
+The manual has been divided into different sections where different types of information and activities have been provided.

 Creativity and culture.
 Early School Leaving / combating failure in education.
 Pedagogy and didactics.